ympek/floodsar/README.md

 ```
 build/floodsar <options>
 ```
 For the complete reference of `<options>`, data, and use cases, pleas visit the [docs](docs/README.md) directory.
-More examples and links to sample data are available in the [example](example/README.md) directory.
+Example and link to sample data are available in the [example](example/README.md) directory.